 Entries will be judged according to the criteria below.

-Potential for Impact (15%): The proposed project addresses a pressing and important social problem.
-The team provides the reviewer with sufficient statistics and research to understand the problem, and makes a clear and compelling case that their project addresses this need.
+Social Impact (30%): The proposed project addresses an important social challenge.
+The team provides the reviewer with sufficient statistics and research to understand the problem and makes a clear and compelling case that their project addresses this need.